mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 Getting your weighting right is one of the most underrated aspects of diving.
 Too much weight and you will struggle to maintain buoyancy and waste energy fighting to stay off the bottom.
 Too little and you will have trouble descending or staying down during your safety stop.

-A good weighting check is to float at the surface with a full breath, deflate your BCD completely, and see where you sit — you should float at eye level and slowly sink as you exhale.
+A good weighting check is to float at the surface with a full breath, deflate your BCD completely, and see where you sit, you should float at eye level and slowly sink as you exhale.
 Adjust from there.

 My personal setup varies depending on what I am wearing.
 With my 5mm ScubaPro wetsuit, I add 5 kg to my weight pockets on my tank strap.
 Without a wetsuit, I typically don't need extra weight.
 Take time to dial in your weighting at the start of any new setup and note it in your dive log for future reference.
 It's important to log how much weight you used, what thickness wetsuit you wore, and the temperature of the water you went diving.
 You will need more weight in cold water, especially with thicker suits.